June 26, 2012 10:10 by

 4. Once the FileTable is created successfully, in Object Explorer > Expand Databases > Expand DemoFileTable database > Expand Tables > Expand FileTables > Expand dbo.DemoFileTable > Expand Columns to view the structure of FileTable as shown below.

-C:\DemoFileTable\DemoFileTable_File folder when the FILESTREAM enabled database is created along with the FileTable DemoFileTableFiles.
+5. In the below snippet you can see the files which were created within the C:\DemoFileTable\DemoFileTable_File folder when the FILESTREAM enabled database is created along with the FileTable DemoFileTableFiles.
 The filestream.hdr is a very important system file which basically contains FILESTREAM header information.
 Database Administrators need to make sure that this file is not removed or modified as this will corrupt the FILESTREAM enabled database.

 6. Once the FileTable is created successfully you can access the FileTable using Windows Explorer.
 The path to access the FileTable will be: